whoward/docs/markdown/reference/common_errors.md

 ##ERROR user closed connection while waiting for command to complete

-Similar to our command-timeout, this means that Selenium took a long time to run the command -- usually the act of loading a page -- and your test runner shut down the test before it might have timed out on Sauce's end.
+Similar to our commandTimeout, this means that Selenium took a long time to run the command -- usually the act of loading a page -- and your test runner shut down the test before it might have timed out on Sauce's end.
 We recommend checking into why the page would take a long time to load (perhaps because of